29 Nov Diploma Programs In Nursing

 What about accreditation?

 You should always make sure that the diploma program of your choice is accredited, preferably by The Accreditation Commission For Education in Nursing (ACEN).
 Other institutions that offer authorization are: The Commission on Collegiate Nursing Education (CCNE, for master’s level degrees), The American College of Nurse-Midwives Division of Accreditation (ACNM, for midwifery programs) and The Council on Accreditation of Nurse Anesthesia Educational Programs (COA, for anesthesia, master’s and doctoral programs).

-There is a frequent misconception that a Diploma in Nursing is inferior to an Associate’s Degree and that the latter is always preferred.
+There is a common misconception that a Diploma in Nursing is inferior to an Associate’s Degree and that the latter is always preferred.
 However, whether you are studying for a certificate, a diploma or a graduate degree, you will still be urged to strive for your Registered Nurse licensure.
-In fact, after you join a nursing diploma program you will be consistently prepared for and encouraged to take the National Council Licensure Examination (NCLEX) in order to receive accreditation and be able to work as an RN after finishing your studies.
-It is important to remember that whatever program you decide to enroll in, you are still an entry-level student and you need to pass your NCLEX-RN examination in order to practice.
+In fact, after you join a nursing diploma program, you will be consistently prepared for and encouraged to take the National Council Licensure Examination (NCLEX) in order to receive accreditation and be able to work as an RN upon completion of your studies.
+It is important to remember that whatever program you decide to enroll in, you are still an entry-level student and you need to pass your NCLEX-RN examination to practice.

 Where can you work with a Diploma in Nursing?

 Although nursing diplomas seem to be a dying breed, there are still a myriad of work opportunities for those who already own one or are currently involved in similar studies.
 So, what professions and job opportunities stem from obtaining a diploma in nursing?